 The 2023 Medicare annual enrollment period, or AEP, runs from Oct.
 15 to Dec.
 7, 2022, just like the Medicare open enrollment period does.

 If you’re wondering, aren’t there other Medicare enrollment periods with different deadlines?
 There are.
 Besides the annual election period, you’ve got:

-Here’s when these Medicare enrollment periods happen and what you can do during them.
+Here are the dates for these Medicare enrollment periods and what you can do during them.

 The initial enrollment period, or IEP, is when you first become eligible for Medicare coverage.
-It’s a seven-month window around your 65th birthday.
+It is a seven-month window around your 65th birthday.
 During this time, you can sign up for Original Medicare, or Medicare Part A and Part B.